MaxWinklh2908/Assistory/docs/rapid_production_definition.md

 - item i in stock at time t
 $$x_{i,t} \in \mathbb{R}^+ \space \forall i \in \mathbf{I}, \space \forall t \in \mathbf{T} $$

-- Add/Reduce recipe r at the t (no actions in at step N)
+- Add/Reduce recipe r at time t
 $$z_{r,t} \in \mathbb{Z} \space \forall r \in \mathbf{R},  \space \forall t \in \mathbf{T} $$

 Note: The N-th step can be used to dismantle recipes (negative invest) to get items back.
 However, this could lead to a plan that always includes dismantling the whole facility in the end.
 TODO